duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/40-computing/12-pi-bash.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

-### Learning Objectives: By the end of this lesson, students will be able to...
-navigate a Bash shell and execute simple Bash commands.

 ### Assessments and Evidence of Understanding